-Italian aglio olio traditions
+Italian aglio e olio traditions

-In Italian “aglio olio” means garlic (aglio) and oil (olio).
+In Italian “aglio e olio” means garlic (aglio) and oil (olio).
 In some regions this dish is called “spaghetti aglio, olio e peperoncino” – peperoncino meaning red hot chili peppers.

-- 3 cloves garlic
+- 3 cloves garlic minced

 - 2 handfuls flat-leaf parsley finely chopped

-- 1 gallon water to cook the pasta
+- ¾ gallon water to cook the pasta

-- When the pasta is almost cooked, turn the heat on again until the garlic starts to fry then add the finely chopped parsley and turn the heat off again.Move the pan around to disperse the parsley in the oil.
-Let fry with the residual heat of the pan.
+- When the pasta is almost cooked, warm the aglio e olio sauce again until the garlic fries, then add the finely chopped parsley.Move the pan around to disperse the parsley in the oil, and fry it for 15 to 30 seconds.

 - Add the pasta to the pan and toss on medium-heat with the garlic and oil sauce, add a ladleful of reserved pasta-cooking water and 1 pinch salt, and finish cooking the pasta for another minute while gently moving it around.